This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 • EU Pet Passport.

-A titer test is not required if you are traveling directly from the EU.
+A titer test isn’t required if you travel directly from the EU.

 Guyana